PoojaSolanki2017/HackBio_Cancer-Internship/README.md

 # HackBio_Cancer-Internship

-Hackbio Cancer internship has sharpend my knowledge and honned my skills by leveling up in each stages.
+Hackbio Cancer internship has sharpend my knowledge in Cancer Data Analysis and honned my skills in Python, R, Data Visualization and Collaboration by leveling up in each stages.

 **Stage0 - Scientic Essay Writing**